Workbooks Import Wizard

 Leaving the tick in the checkbox next to Auto-Map file Headings will prompt Workbooks to create likely mappings for the imported data, which you should review and refine if required.
 If you don't want Workbooks to do this, remove the tick.

 The Import Wizard defaults to expecting your CSV file to be in Windows format as this is the most common format.
-You can change this to Mac or Unix/Linux using the dropdown picklist next to CSV File Format, if appropriate.
+You should change this to Unix/Linux if you are using Linux or Mac OS X 10.0 (or newer).
+Alternatively, if your Mac is older than this you should use the Mac option in the picklist.

 The default settings for how your CSV file is uploaded are likely to work for most files.
 However, if you need to change these settings open the reveal next to Advanced CSV file upload settings and make the required changes.